ymadoff/ryba/spark/livy_server/configure.coffee.md

-## Configure
+# Livy Configure

 Configure Spark Livy Server and integrates it with the other components deployed by Ryba.

-    module.exports = handler: ->
+    module.exports = ->
       {hadoop_conf_dir, core_site,realm} = @config.ryba
       {spark} = @config.ryba ?= {}
       # User